pikipity/Binary-Converter/README.md

 Function

-Now, it can have Chinese version for windows.
+Now, it only have Chinese version for windows.
 And it only can convert binary, intager, single floating point, hex and decimal numbers.

 ------------------------------------------------------